 I sat one on the palm of my hand, looked it over, and thought, “this looks like a little Christmas tree.”

-All they needed was a little cleaning up, and some sparkles, and they’d make cute little decor pieces for Christmas!
+All they needed was a little cleaning up, some sparkles and they’d make cute little decor pieces for Christmas!